agforero/agforero.github.io/index.md

 * I'm really into birdwatching.
 My favorite species of bird is the Black-Capped Chickadee.
 * Birdwatching also intersects with my interest in photography.
 My photograph of a bufflehead duck in Chelan, Washington [was featured in the St. Olaf Magazine](https://wp.stolaf.edu/magazine/files/2019/07/St-Olaf-Magazine_SpringSummer-2019.pdf#page=27)!
 Scroll down all the way to see it.
 * I have a big rock collection.
 I've been collecting it since I was 6 or something.
+* My favorite video game is Dark Souls.
+The combat is absolutely not perfect, and there are notoriously bad bugs throughout, but it's a masterpiece.
+Enough of a masterpiece that I feel the need to say this on my personal page.
+Anyways...
 * I can sing kinda well.
 I've been trying to make music lately.
 Might release something soon.

 ---